 We were given a list of project proposals in order to choose our topic, and we were asked to pick out our top three.
 We started by talking about our educational backgrounds and strengths to make sure everyone could contribute.
 We then evaluated each proposal by considering potential problems and solutions.
 Through open brainstorming, we were able to generate multiple ideas and gather feedback from everyone involved.
-We used a scale of 0 (No), 1 (Maybe), or 2 (Yes) to make each team member's vote anonymous in order to ensure a fair voting process, as you can see in figure 31.
+We used a scale of 0 (No), 1 (Maybe), or 2 (Yes) to make each team member's vote anonymous in order to ensure a fair voting process.
 We selected our top three choices after collecting the votes.
 We ultimately choose the topic outdoor blimp because not only was it our top 1, but the one we were most excited about.

-Figure 31: Voting process
+Figure 29: Voting process

 After deciding on our topic, we held a brainstorming session to come up with possible uses for the blimp.
-We came up with a number of options and spoke about each one's practicality and desirability, as shown in figure 32.
+We came up with a number of options and spoke about each one's practicality and desirability.
 Our original plan was to use the blimp as a network enhancer for poorly connected locations like rural areas or emergency circumstances.
 We soon discovered, though, that this concept might be beyond our technical capacity.
 As a result, we changed our focus to a more practical concept: using the blimp as a surveillance tool for large livestock farms.